shanteacontrols/OpenDeck/README.md

 # OpenDeck Platform

 OpenDeck MIDI platform is a combination of microcontroller firmware, PCB board and GUI application.

-Note: At the moment GUI application is still in design phase.
+(At the moment GUI application is still in design phase).

 The platform allows hassle-free building of MIDI controllers and their configuration via MIDI System Exclusive messages, without any need of reprogramming the chip.

-This repository contains MCU code, part list and schematics (circuit and PCB).

-All code is available under GNU GPL v3 licence.

-# Compilation
-Code is available as Atmel Studio 7.0 project.
-Simply open 'OpenDeck_AVRC.atsln' using the IDE and everything should work.
+## Repository content
+* firmware (MCU code)
+* part list
+* schematic (PDF)
+* PCB files (gerbers)

 # Configurable features

-## MIDI channels
+### MIDI channels

 * Note
 * Program change